Introducing (one of) our new art trails!

 If you prefer to stay around the coast for this walk, travel along another 400 metres until you reach Spencer Square where you will find the Vincent van Gogh bust nestled in the courtyard.
 This was gifted to the town in 2019 by Anthony Padgett .
 Anthony spent a year delving into the life of Vincent van Gogh in 2017 and created seven of these award winning busts and donated them to various locations around Europe and the UK where Vincent spent time living in.
 Our bust is finished in bronze but each one has been cast in a different medium.
 Note the base of the bust where you can see a revolver, pipe, paintbrush and paints.

 Make your way back to the coastal road (Paragon and Royal Parade) and head 500 metres into the town centre into York Street and just before York Street Gallery, head under the arch into Albert court, where you will find the Brick 3-Piece Suite created by Rodney Harris and commissioned by Thanet District Council in 2000.
-The installation was funded by Arts Council England and SEEDA, the installation was a finalist in the Rouse Kent Public Art Award.
+The installation was funded by Arts Council England and SEEDA, and was a finalist in the Rouse Kent Public Art Award.